uklance/tapestry-cometd/README.md

 	@Inject
 	private PushManager pushManager;

-	// this event is fired when a message received on the 'chatTopic' topic Block onChat(String message) {
+	// this event is fired when a message is received on the 'chatTopic' topic Block onChat(String message) {
 		this.message = message;
 		return messageBlock;